Andreas Kalvos: Portraiture

-Andreas Kalvos is considered as one of the most important poets of the Greek War of Independence, who’s figure remained a mystery from the moment his work came to light by the poet Kostis Palamas.
-For 150 years, no sketch, portrait, or photograph of him had been traced, fact that created many stories and legends around his real face and character.
+Andreas Kalvos is considered as one of the most important poets of the Greek War of Independence, whose forgotten work was discovered by the poet Kostis Palamas in 1888.
+Ever since, no sketch, portrait, or photograph of him was traced, fact that created legends around his real face and character.
 During 20th century, Nobel awarded poets Giorgos Seferis and Odysseas Elytis, and many others poets, artists and painters created countless imaginary portraits of Kalvos, painted according to the judgment or inspiration of each one.
-In 2002, Spyros Asdrachas discovered and published Kalvo’s original passport (issued on June 24, 1826 by the British Consulate in Marseilles) making his face characteristics known, after almost two centuries.
+In 2002, Spyros Asdrachas discovered and published Kalvo's original passport (issued on June 24, 1826, by the British Consulate in Marseilles) making his face characteristics known, after almost two centuries.

 In March 2025, Professor George Andriomenos (University of the Peloponnese, Dept. of Philology), announced the discovery of an antique portrait of a man, whose characteristics are identical to those of Kalvos' passport.
-Besides that, the canvas bears an inscription in italian on its back (effigie del Sigr.
+Besides that, the canvas bears an inscription in Italian on its back (effigie del Sigr.
 And.
-Calvo), element that helped to the identification of the siter.
-The authenticity of the portrait and the inscription has been confirmed through scientific analysis by the Prof. Anastasios Koutsouris (University of West Attica, Dpt. of Conservation), giving an end to the search of Kalvo’s image.
+Calvo), element that helped to the identification of the sitter.
+The authenticity of the portrait and the inscription has been confirmed through scientific analysis by the Prof. Anastasios Koutsouris (University of West Attica, Dpt. of Conservation), giving an end to the search of Kalvo's image.